+86 1510-529-7925 [email protected]

 This was shot with the Nikon D500 at f2.
 Focusing this lens on an object blowing in the wind at 1.2 with no focus peaking would have been impossible.
 You can still notice some vignetting in the shot.

-Color fringing or aspherical aberrations can be found when shooting this lens wide open, it is not bad but if you are shooting into bright light, and you look close enough, you will find some.
-It is not as bad as the Fujifilm XF 18mm F2 lens, but once again this is not the end of the world.
-Fixing color fringing is easy now in a photo editor so I seldom worry about this now.
+Color fringing or aspherical aberrations can be found when shooting this lens wide open.
+It’s not bad, but if you are shooting into bright light and look close enough, you will find some.
+It is not as bad as the Fujifilm XF 18mm f/2 lens, but once again, this is not the end of the world.
+Fixing color fringing is easy now in a photo editor, so I seldom worry about it.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review